 Like varicose veins, spider veins can be painful as well as unsightly.
 Fatigue, aching, heaviness, burning, throbbing, itching and cramping of legs have all been reported with varicose and spider veins.

 Insurance coverage varies from insurance company to insurance company and from specific plan to plan.
 We can assist you in determining what your particular coverage is.
-Generally speaking, insurers only cover procedures which are medically necessary, i.e. you must have symptoms which are causing you discomfort.
+Generally speaking, insurers only cover procedures that are medically necessary, i.e. you must have symptoms that are causing you discomfort.
 Treatments for cosmetic reasons are rarely covered.